terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 *ZAI [demos](/0b-demos/) (WIP)*<br>
 <img src="/assets/tldr-4.png" alt="drones" width="55%">

 **5 Why I created ZiptieAI.com**.
 I career-transitioned to AI just a few years ago.
 The fast transition was only possible thanks to the incredible capabilities of AI tools (GPT, Cursor, etc).
-This site is primarily my way of organizing my thoughts and keeping records.
-I'm also hoping that it can also help me get me a **[job](/about/)** in AI.
+This site (and the [wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)) is primarily my way of documenting my take on AI and as an online **[resume](/about/)**.

 <br>